glatard/one-voxel/robust-motion/README.md

 I implemented a basic motion correction procedure in `motion-correct.sh`, to facilitate experimentation outside of the Niak environment.
 It applies `minctracc` iteratively on the volumes of the 4D sequence.
-The rigid transormation is initialized either (1) from the transformation resulting from the previous iteration (or the identity at iteration 0), or (2) from the identity. `minctract` is used with the following parameters which are roughly consistent with the ones used in Niak:
+The rigid transormation is initialized from (1) the transformation resulting from the previous iteration (or the identity at iteration 0), or (2) the identity. `minctract` is used with the following parameters which are roughly consistent with the ones used in Niak: